nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 2. The filter syntax issues we've had with special names and characters have been mostly solved, thanks to excellent work by [John M.Wright](https://github.com/johnmwright).
 The filter syntax is now closer to a correct FQN (Full Qualified Name), but this might cause some issues with your own filter in some rare cases.
 The fix done resolves a lot of issues, all of them listed below.
 For a detailed explanation of what has been done, see the [Pull Request #668](https://github.com/nunit/nunit3-vs-adapter/pull/668).

 3. You can now use the NUnit filter syntax, either from command line or through settings in the runsettings file.
 This was due to an idea by [Michael Letterle](https://github.com/mletterle) and a subsequent implementation [Pull Request #669](https://github.com/nunit/nunit3-vs-adapter/pull/669).
-Michael also wrote [a great blogpost](https://blog.prokrams.com/2019/12/16/nunit3-filter-dotnet/) to explain how this works, and how he arrived at the solution.
+Michael also wrote [a great blog post](https://blog.prokrams.com/2019/12/16/nunit3-filter-dotnet/) to explain how this works, and how he arrived at the solution.
 For more information see the [NUnit Test Selection Language](xref:TestSelectionLanguage).

 ### Resolved issues